zanderle/django-sft/README.md

 </style>
 ```

-Which Django-SFT will turn into 3 separate files (.html, .js and .css) and both the static files (.js and .css) will be injected into the .html.
+Which Django-SFT will turn into 3 separate files (.html, .js and .css) and both the JS and CSS will be injected into the .html.
 So the resulting .html file will look something like this:

 `sft/example.html`
 ```html